wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

    <tt><strong>ulimit -a
    </strong></tt>

-   On my Sierra the response is:
+   On my Sierra the response was:

    <pre>
 core file size          (blocks, -c) 0